Good leaders are hard to find, but great project managers are rarer still

 A good project manager needs to possess certain skills like technical, business, and management skills to manage projects with utmost efficiency.
 Moreover, as a responsible position, a project manager must possess certain qualities for the smooth delivery of various projects.

-Few of the qualities that a good project manager should possess are as follows:
+A few of the qualities that a good project manager should possess are as follows:

 1. They Inspire a Shared Vision